Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 So he flexed his arm, because that was what people expected and he *did* enjoy the praise and attention, and *of course* Farmer Joe-Bob or whatever reached up to feel that bicep exactly like a six-year-old kid would have.
 And then, as people always did when they found themselves gripping an arm as thick as their torso and as hard as asphalt, he got all awkward.

 “Woah.
-That’s just...I mean, uh, damn, it’s not a, like, trick or---”
+That’s just...I mean, uh, damn, it’s not a, like, trick or - ”

 Adam’s grin got wider.
 “Yup, it’s all true, just like we said on the interview.
 We’re in perfect health, too.”
 He waited then grinned, “And yeah, everything important works *just fine,* don’t it Marty?”